 - You become disabled after age 31 you must have worked for 5 of the previous ten years.

-To qualify for SSI benefits you must be disabled, blind or age 65 or older.
-Additionally you must qualify by having limited resources and income.
-Because the government does not count all of the money you make and things you own, an experienced disability attorney can help you present your financial state most favorably.
+To qualify for SSI benefits, you must be disabled, blind or age 65 or older.
+Additionally, you must qualify by having limited resources and income.
+Because the government does not count all of the money you make and things you own, an experienced Johnson, AR disability attorney can help you present your financial state most favorably.
 For instance, an attorney can advise you that the Social Security Administration does not count the first $65 dollars of income you earn through work and half of the earnings above $65.
-Similarly many benefits programs like SNAP or home energy assistance are not counted as income.
+Similarly, many benefits programs like SNAP or home energy assistance are not counted as income.

 The SSA’s 5-Step Disability Determination Process